Multiple Teams from One School

 Instructions on adding audio commentary and slide timings can be found at Microsoft’s website.

-Submissions for the first round are due to NIComp@Colorado.Edu no later than January 28th, 2018 at midnight Mountain Time.
+Submissions for the first round are due to firstname.lastname@example.org no later than November 16th, 2018 at 11:59pm Mountain Time.

 Finals Round Advancement

-Teams will be notified no later than February 5th, 2018 if they have been chosen to advance to the Finals Round in Boulder.
+Teams will be notified no later than December 8th, 2018 if they have been chosen to advance to the Finals Round in Boulder, Colorado.

-Teams that advance must register by February 16th, 2018 for the Finals Round or the place will be given to an alternate team.
+Teams that advance must register by December 22nd, 2018 for the Finals Round, or the placement will be given to an alternate team.